omega-gg/VBML/doc/backend.md

 # VBML - Backend

-This VBML file is Semantic Player backend that declares a set of properties and routines to access and extract video resources on the Internet.
+This VBML file is a backend that declares a set of properties and routines to access and extract video resources on the Internet.

 ## Template